 Below we’ve included guidelines on how to create value proposition when selling digital signage:

-– Network design: From reviewing financials to determining technical needs, building a primary digital signage network should be led by the system integrators who have the expertise to do the job correctly.
-This is where those performing DIY digital signage installations often stumble.
+From reviewing financials to determining technical needs, building a primary digital signage network should be led by the system integrators who have the expertise to do the job correctly.
+So this is where those performing DIY digital signage installations often stumble.

-– Infrastructure management: After deployment, integrators can offer clients ongoing network support and troubleshooting management as another way to drive revenue over time.
+After deployment, integrators can offer clients ongoing network support and troubleshooting management as another way to drive revenue over time.
 This comprises ongoing management of the digital signage media players, the commercial-grade screens etc. Taking on this role can be as simple as being the middleman between the client and the vendor (the vendors is doing all the maintenance work), or as complex as actually working on the infrastructure.
-Such continued support improves the ROI of digital signage collaborations, but also fosters ongoing partnerships with clients and provides them with a guarantee that the vendor will stand behind their products.
+Such continued support improves the ROI of digital signage collaborations.
+It also fosters ongoing partnerships with clients and provides them with a guarantee that the vendor will stand behind their products.